gorango/flowcraft/docs/guide/index.md

 ---

-## When to Use Cascade
+## When to Use Flowcraft

-Cascade is an excellent choice for:
+Flowcraft is an excellent choice for:

 - **AI Agent Orchestration**: Modeling the "reasoning loop" of an AI agent is a natural fit for a graph.
 Conditional branching, tool use, and parallel thought processes are easily implemented.
-The **[Advanced RAG Agent](https://github.com/gorango/cascade/tree/master/sandbox/6.rag/)** is a complete, end-to-end example of this pattern.
+The **[Advanced RAG Agent](https://github.com/gorango/flowcraft/tree/master/sandbox/6.rag/)** is a complete, end-to-end example of this pattern.
 - **Data Processing & ETL Pipelines**: Fetching data, running transformations, and saving it to a destination.
-The [Parallel Batch Translation](https://github.com/gorango/cascade/tree/master/sandbox/3.parallel/) is a great example of this task.
+The [Parallel Batch Translation](https://github.com/gorango/flowcraft/tree/master/sandbox/3.parallel/) is a great example of this task.
 - **Complex Business Logic**: Any multi-step process with conditional paths, retries, and fallbacks (e.g., user onboarding, e-commerce order fulfillment).
-Look at some of the examples in the [DAG](https://github.com/gorango/cascade/tree/master/sandbox/4.dag/) sandbox.
+Look at some of the examples in the [DAG](https://github.com/gorango/flowcraft/tree/master/sandbox/4.dag/) sandbox.
 - **Multi-Step Background Jobs**: Running tasks in the background of a web application, like generating a report or processing a file.
-The [Distributed](https://github.com/gorango/cascade/tree/master/sandbox/5.distributed/) examples showcase running all of the same DAG workflows but in the background.
+The [Distributed](https://github.com/gorango/flowcraft/tree/master/sandbox/5.distributed/) examples showcase running all of the same DAG workflows but in the background.

-## How Cascade Compares
+## How Flowcraft Compares

 - **vs. Plain `async/await`**: Use `async/await` for simple, linear sequences.
-Use Cascade when your process starts to look like a state machine or a graph, with retries, fallbacks, or complex conditional logic.
+Use Flowcraft when your process starts to look like a state machine or a graph, with retries, fallbacks, or complex conditional logic.
 - **vs. LangChain / LlamaIndex**: Use those frameworks for rapid prototyping with their vast ecosystem of pre-built integrations.
-Use Cascade when you want an unopinionated **runtime** for your custom AI logic, giving you full control over your prompts and business logic.
+Use Flowcraft when you want an unopinionated **runtime** for your custom AI logic, giving you full control over your prompts and business logic.
 - **vs. Temporal / Airflow**: Use these heavy-duty platforms when you need **durability** (guaranteed execution that survives server crashes) out of the box.
-Use Cascade when you want to start with a lightweight, in-process library and have the *option* to build a distributed system later.
+Use Flowcraft when you want to start with a lightweight, in-process library and have the *option* to build a distributed system later.

 ## Next Steps